pldn/LDWizard-old/README.md

 ### 3.2 Communications Interface

-Three types of communication are expected between the LDWizard and other applications.
+Three types of communication are expected between the LD Wizard and other applications.

-- Communications between the LDWizard and the local file system to retrieve the tabular data sources, for transformation.
-The end-user will activate the communications to the file system via buttons in the LDWizard.
+- Communications between the LD Wizard and the local file system to retrieve the tabular data sources, for transformation.
+The generic user will activate the communications to the file system via the user interface.
-- Communications between the LDWizard and the local file system to store the converted tabular data source, transformation script and the source data.
-The end-user will activate the communications to the file system via buttons in the LDWizard.
+- Communications between the LD Wizard and the local file system to store the Linked Data result file, the transformation script, and the original tabular source data file.
+The end-user will activate the communications to the file system via the user interface.
-- Communications between the LDWizard and a external triple store to store the converted tabular data source, transformation script and the source data on the triple store.
-These platforms could need extra authorization tokens to store data on their platforms.
-These tokens could be stored in the LDWizard to communicate with the external triple store.
-The end-user will communicate the information needed for communication via a textfield and activate the communication via buttons.
+- Communications between the LD Wizard and a external Linked Data publication platform, in order to store the Linked Data result, the transformation script, and the tabular source data.
+Publication on such a platform typically requires authorization and authentication.
+The LD Wizard Interface must be extendable to facilitate interaction with linked data publication platforms.
+For the purpose of authorization and authentication, the generic user must supply additional information.
+Additional information consist of a user name and password combination, or it may consist of an API token that the generic user has created for the intended linked data publication platform.

 ## 4. System Features